Materials & Craft

 What’s the difference between short pile plush and long pile plush?

-Are pellets/beans safe for plush products?
+Are pellets or beans safe for plush products?

 Can you support third-party testing and documentation?